kevdhan/OracleCloud/Platform/Oracle Integration Cloud (OIC)/Tutorial_Basic_RainorShine/README.md

 ![1b_UserRoles]()

 Go to Identity -> Federation -> OracleIdentityCloudService -> your username -> Manage Roles.
-Within Manage Roles, give yourself admin roles for both Integration and Visual Builder (more info on the image below)
+Within Manage Roles, give yourself admin roles for both Integration and Visual Builder (more info about Roles in links and image above)

 ![1b_ServiceConsoleURL]()